Atalopedes campestris

-Atalopedes campestris (called sachem in the United States and Canada) is a small grass skipper butterfly.
+Atalopedes campestris (commonly known as the sachem or field skipper) is a small grass skipper butterfly.
 It has a wingspan of 35–41 mm.
 Male is orange, edged with brown, and has a large brown-black stigma.
 Female is darker with lighter markings in the center of the wing.

 Description

 The sachem's wingspan is 35–41 mm.
 The sexes are dissimilar but both have elongated wings.
 The uppersides of the male forewing are orange bordered with brown and have a large four sided black stigma.
 The color of the uppersides of the female wings are dark brown with golden spots in the center but are highly variable, light to very dark.
 The uppersides of the female forewing have a black median spot and several semi-transparent spots.
 Females can always be identified by the square white transparent spot at the end of the forewing cell.

 Underside of wings on both sexes are variable but the female hindwing is brown with light colored four-sided spots.

 The sachem is often mistaken for other skipper butterflies in the genus Hesperia.

+In 2022, the population in the eastern part of the continent was designated a separate species, A. huron, the huron sachem.